SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> More about visiting this unique museum

-46. Streetcar Museum
+46. San Francisco Railway Museum

 Another free museum is the Railway Museum.
 Here you can learn a little about the origins of all the historic streetcars that carry passengers up and down Market Street.

-While you are there, make sure you take a sneak peek at the live map that shows where each one is currently located.
+While you are there, make sure you take a peek at the live map that shows where each one is currently located.

 >> More about our streetcars and this fun museum

-47. Book Reading at City Lights Bookstore
+47. Book Readings at City Lights Bookstore

 This famous bookstore was founded by poet Lawrence Ferlinghetti and was a favorite hangout of the Beat Generation.